 - Perfecting experience as iteration continues

-Interactive prototypes can be also tested by the users.
+The users can also test interactive prototypes.
 However, if you are going to do this, let the developers know early in the process.
 The prototypes must be developed with the users in mind.
-Factors such as spaces, links and typographies are considered since they boost the users’ apprehension.
+Factors such as spaces, links, and typographies are considered since they boost the users’ apprehension.
 As such, the users will continue testing the prototypes and not necessarily asking about it and its elements.

 As a final point, interactive prototyping can be the most exciting part of the planning process.
 This is where the developers can propose the craziest ideas that may or may not make into the final redesigned site.